 Dr. Edlund is the program director and instructor for Dental Careers of Colorado LLC, an educational entity focused on providing students the latest in dental technology.
 He also works for Planmeca Corporation and Henry Schein Corp as a consultant in the area of 3D digital radiography, teaching other doctors how to implement this technology into their practice.

 Dr. David Edlund was invited to join the acclaimed MIT imaging lab in August 2015.
-He is part of a 6-member team focusing on developing new, high-speed imaging systems.
-Dr. Edlund has completed a number of post-graduate courses at MIT, including “Mastering Innovation and Design Thinking,” “Additive Manufacturing,”, “Advances In Imaging”, “High Speed Imaging for Motion Analysis”, “The Invention Process”, and “Computational Photography”.
+He is part of a six-member team focusing on developing new, high-speed imaging systems.
+Dr. Edlund has completed a number of post-graduate courses at MIT, including “Mastering Innovation and Design Thinking,” “Additive Manufacturing,” “Advances In Imaging”, “High-Speed Imaging for Motion Analysis”, “The Invention Process” and “Computational Photography.”

-Dr. Edlund is working part-time as a Clinical Collaborator and researcher for MIT.
-His current research interests are in the area of high speed imaging using non-ionizing radiation and utilizing 3D Stereolithographic Printed devices for guided surgery.
+Dr. Edlund was also instrumental in helping Formlabs develop and test the Dental SG resin used to fabricate dental surgical guides.
+He worked with Formlabs testing the Dental SG resin using the latest stereolithographic 3D printer (Form2).
+He is currently working part-time as a Clinical Collaborator and researcher for MIT.
+His current research interests are in the area of high-speed imaging using non-ionizing radiation and utilizing 3D Stereolithographic Printed devices for guided surgery.